Swift Modules and Imports

 Example Explanation

-• Adds isEven and isOdd computed properties to Int.
+• Adds an isEven computed property to the Int type.

-• Checks if a number is even or odd using the new properties.
+• Checks whether a number is even or not.

 3. Adding Methods